 People need education about this and then behavior change to consume enough nutrients for their children to stay away from stunting.
 The families must be able to afford to eat eggs instead of selling them.
 When we support the families in Ukwega ward by educating them by having a model chicken coop they can learn from, they will have more chickens and eggs for their families.

 The plan is to help the families have their own source of protein from chickens and eggs.
 We hope to supply each RCP family with a chicken coop and 25 chicks with feed.
 We will help families maintain and care for the chicks in the same manner as any other RCP technology.
-This will provide each family a chicken/egg operation that will supply sufficient protein for the entire family.
+This will provide each family a chicken and egg production operation to supply sufficient protein for the entire family.
 The RCP staff first is learning how to manage chicken coops so we can teach families the importance of raising chickens, specifically: What are the challenges, different diseases, medicine, feeding needs, and many other subjects.
 This will help us understand what we need to know to introduce the project to the families.
 We expect the chickens will start to produce eggs soon, and also to produce chicks from the eggs so we’ll have more chickens.

 “When we introduce any project in our RCP Program, we expect positive results.“Husna Wasiri, RCP Program Coordinator and Technology Manager

 The purpose of a chicken coop is to protect chickens from bad weather and predators, and to keep the eggs in one place.
 Further, a coop provides proper laying space so hens will produce more eggs.
 At the end of our training, Global Volunteers will decide what support families need to succeed with chicken coops, according to the goal of providing essential services for nutrition.

 How many families in the Ward currently keep chickens?
 How successful are they in chicken and egg production?